 You can use any decorating tip you prefer or apply the maple cream cheese frosting with an offset spatula.
 Use a smaller decorating tip if making smaller-size whoopie pies.

 Let the cakes cool.
 Before piping on the maple cream cheese frosting, ensure your pumpkin whoopie pie cakes have cooled completely.
-Otherwise, your cream cheese frosting will melt.
-Not fun.
+Otherwise, the cream cheese frosting will melt, which is not fun.

 Looking for More Desserts?